StephEO

 Source: Search Engine Journal

-• Branded desktop searches gained in all top-ten positions (1.99 to 5.78 points), while unbranded queries saw a 3.07-point CTR drop at mobile #1.
+• Branded desktop searches gained in all top-10 positions (1.99-5.78 points), while unbranded queries saw a 3.07 point CTR drop at mobile #1.

-• The largest single swings were a 7.05-point desktop gain for first-ranked Family & Parenting sites and a 9.03-point mobile drop for first-ranked Law, Government & Politics sites.
+• The largest single swings were a 7.05 point desktop gain for first-ranked Family & Parenting sites and a 9.03 point mobile drop for first-ranked Law, Government & Politics sites.

-• AWR notes the data reflects its own tracking dataset, not direct algorithm changes, and assigns no causation to AI Overviews or ad layouts; the author warns against using blended or single-device CTR benchmarks.
+• AWR notes the data reflects its own tracking dataset, not direct algorithm changes, and assigns no causation to AI Overviews or ad layouts.
+The author warns against using blended or single-device CTR benchmarks.

 Contentful Strategists on Where AI Should and Shouldn't Write